 I live in a remote part of Michigan’s Upper Peninsula with my husband and three little boys, six and under.
 We also have a Saint Bernard named Juni and cat named Twiggy.
 I have a degree in Advertising and Public Relations but a few years ago I decided to leave my corporate job to start my own business in photography.

-For roughly two years I took on clients, mainly focusing on newborn, children and family photography.
+For roughly two years I took on clients, mainly focusing on newborn, children and family photography (see guide).
 About two years ago I also became a mentor and instructor through Click Photo School, an online photography school.
 Once my oldest son was diagnosed with acute lymphoblastic leukemia however, I decided to no longer take on clients.
 At this time my focus is solely on teaching and working as an ambassador with Sigma and Profoto.

 My love of photography originally started with film.
 I loved the process, especially developing my own prints.
 The high school I attended had a dark room, and I spent countless hours anxiously developing my prints.
 I was also shooting digital at this time for my high school yearbook.
 I took a break from photography in college, but picked it back up again once I started having children.

 It was around the time that my first born was two I decided I wanted to improve my photography skills.
 I started taking courses through Click Photo School online.
 I typically shoot lifestyle, fine art and environmental portraits.
 I love to weave the different genres together.
 I’m drawn to low light and color.
 My greatest inspirations are my children and nature.

 My main camera body is a Canon 5D Mark IV.
 My main lenses are the Canon 35mm f/1.4L version II and Sigma Art 85mm f/1.4.
 I typically use the 35mm indoors because it works great in tight spaces and low light (both situations I often run into in my home).
 I love to use the 85mm outside because it’s fast-important when working with toddlers – and incredibly sharp.
 I love the compression.